 Chevening Scholarships provide one year of fully-funded postgraduate study in the UK.
 They are awarded to future leaders by British Embassies and High Commissions around the world.
-More information about eligible countries and the application process is available at www.chevening.org
+More information about eligible countries and the application process is available on the Chevening website.

 We have hosted 34 Chevening Scholars in the past five years.
 They have come from Afghanistan, Argentina, Bangladesh, Egypt, Lebanon, Lesotho, Malaysia, Mexico, Montenegro, Pakistan, Palestine, and Syria.